kutuluk/loglevel-plugin-remote/README.md

 - **method** (string) - a HTTP method of the server logging API

 - **headers** (object) - this is to support custom headers passed down to the post request.
 For example { 'my-header': 'myHeaderValue' }

+- **withCredentials** (boolean) - enable cross-site Access-Control requests to use credentials such as cookies, authorization headers or TLS client certificates.

 - **token** (string) - a token for Bearer authentication scheme (see [RFC 6750](https://tools.ietf.org/html/rfc6750)), e.g. [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or [JWT](https://jwt.io/).
 By default is `''`.
 If you set the value to `undefined`, the sending of logs will be suspended until the `setToken` method is called, but the logs will still accumulate in the queue.